labxscut/UGES/Final_Manuscript.md

 that mutations were crucial in distinguishing LumA and LumB subtypes, as reported by previous research \[63\].

-## D. UGES-defined subtypes show improved clinical relevance {#d.-uges-defined-subtypes-show-improved-clinical-relevance .list-paragraph}
+## D. UGES-defined subtypes show improved clinical relevance

 We found that UGES subtypes were substantially different from PAM50 subtypes.
 The alluvial plot and the confusion matrix showed that subtype